inoffensiveLama/inoffensiveLama/README.md

-# <Jan Zander>
+# Jan Zander

 Hello, GitHub! 👋

-I'm <Jan Zander>, a student at Brigham Young University-Idaho interested in Software Development and Embedded Systems.
+I'm Jan Zander, a student at Brigham Young University-Idaho interested in Software Development and Embedded Systems.
 Welcome to my GitHub profile!

 ## About Me